ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 (a) *which* documents match the query and
 (b) *rank* them by how well they match the query.

+## Build vs. Read

+To build a good model of a system it can be enough to _do the reading_: documentation and technical write-ups are great for getting all the information you need to build a model of a system in your head, but it’s important not to get lost in the details, especially since most of these will focus on a _very specific solution_, while we care more about the _problem_ and the _solution space_.

-Let's write a minimal implementation that can answer these questions, and use that to predict how a real system might behave. \
+Writing some (minimal, even really bad) code is a great way to gain a deeper insight into the core ideas behind a system, so let's write a tiny piece of code that can match documents to a query, and use that to predict how a real system might behave. \
 We'll set up our code so that we have this data in memory, and ignore the many details required to actually store it [safely on disk](https://danluu.com/file-consistency/).

 ```rust